• Skip to primary navigation

 Ninja Creami Peaches & Cream Sorbet

-Published: May 24, 2023 by Kathleen Hansen · This post may contain affiliate links · 1 Comment
+Published: May 24, 2023 by Kathleen Hansen · This post may contain affiliate links · 3 Comments

 Jump to Recipe·Print Recipe

 This Ninja Creami Peach Sorbet recipe uses only two ingredients and the results are thick, creamy, and has lots of peach flavor.
-All you need is a can of peaches and a little half and half.
+The active prep time on this sorbet is just minutes!
+And, all you need is a can of peaches and a little half and half.

-Ninja Creami Peaches and Cream sorbet in the pint container
+Ninja Creami Peaches and Cream sorbet in a plastic pint container against a white background.

 Jump to: